justinwoo/purescript-resources/docs/travis.md

 ## Telling Haskell RTS the bad news

-You can pass runtime system arguments as passthrough arguments to pulp to make Travis build correctly:
+You can pass runtime system arguments as pass-through arguments to pulp to make Travis build correctly:

 ```
 pulp build -- +RTS -N1 -RTS
 ```

-This will make builds run smoothyl most of the time.
+This will make builds run smoothly most of the time.
 As with everything Travis-related, godspeed.